 When the rain washes over our roofs, driveways, and sidewalks, it picks up a variety of pollutants, such as pesticides, motor oil, metals, and other chemicals.
 This polluted stormwater eventually drains into our rivers and streams, endangering water quality and making these waterways unhealthy for people, fish, and wildlife.
-The Backyard Habitat Certification Program helps participants identify stormwater strategies for their yards to protect rivers and streams better.
+Helping participants identify stormwater strategies for their yards and outdoor spaces helps protect our rivers and streams.

-Our certification criteria document provides a menu of nine stormwater management actions that participants are encouraged to take in their yard.
-Stormwater management menu options were designed by a technical advisory committee of regional stormwater management professionals to address the highest priority concerns in our region specifically.
+Our certification criteria document provides a menu of 9 stormwater management actions that participants can take take in their yard or outdoor space.
+The menu options were designed by a technical advisory committee of regional stormwater management professionals to address the highest priority concerns in our region specifically.